shnhrrsn/SHNUrlRouter/README.markdown

 ```
 use_frameworks!
-pod 'SHNUrlRouter', '~> 1.0'
+pod 'SHNUrlRouter', '~> 1.1'
 ```

 ### Without CocoaPods

 If you’re not using Cocoapods, you can instead drag the `*.swift` files from this repository into your project.

-### Swift 2
+### Swift 1.2

-If you’re using this with Swift 2, be sure to use the swift2 branch.
+If you’re using this with Swift 1.2, you’ll need to use the 1.0 tag

 ```
 use_frameworks!
-pod 'SHNUrlRouter', git: 'https://github.com/shnhrrsn/SHNUrlRouter.git', :branch => 'swift2'
+pod 'SHNUrlRouter', '1.0'
 ```

 ## Basic Routing